INDUCTION & COMPLIANCE MADE EASY

 • Confined-space entry for sewer workers

-• Pool-lifeguard vigilance and rescue protocols
+• Pool lifeguard vigilance and rescue protocols

 • Chainsaw safety for arborists

-• Child-safe standards for community-centre staff
+• Child-safe standards for community centre staff

 4. Environmental and community standards

-• Noise-and-dust mitigation on construction projects
+• Noise and dust controls on construction projects

 5. Emergency management